AI Cost Curves: When API Pricing Becomes Your Biggest Infrastructure Decision

 A typical production split: 80-90% of queries handled by a 7B-14B self-hosted model at near-zero marginal cost.
 The remaining 10-20% routed to a frontier API for the hard cases.

 The routing logic doesn’t need to be sophisticated.
 Task classification works well: simple lookups, summaries, and classification go to the SLM.
 Multi-step reasoning, creative generation, and ambiguous queries go to the API.
-You get 90% of the cost savings with 100% of the quality ceiling.
+You get most of the saving without lowering the quality ceiling.

 What this means for technology leaders